 FOLK MEDICINAL PLANTS USED BY THE SANTAL TRIBAL PRACTITIONERS AGAINST DIARRHEA AND DYSENTERY IN TANORE UPAZILA OF RAJSHAHI DISTRICT, BANGLADESHAbstract

-This paper presented the traditional uses of 20 plant species belonging to 14 families that are used by the Santal tribal practitioners in Tanore upazila of Rajshahi district, Bangladesh for the treatment of diarrhea and dysentery diseases.
+This paper presented the traditional uses of 20 plant species belonging to 14 families that are used by the Santal tribal practitioners in Tanore Upazila of Rajshahi district, Bangladesh for the treatment of diarrhoea and dysentery diseases.
 During the study, interviews were conducted with the help of a semi-structured questionnaire and the guided field walks method.
 The medicinal plants traditionally used by Santal tribes were collected and preserved as herbarium specimens by following the standard methods.
 The identification of plants was further authenticated with the Herbarium, Department of Botany, Rajshahi University, Bangladesh.
-For each species scientific name, local name, family name, parts used and mode of uses were provided.
+For each species, scientific name, local name, family name, parts used and mode of uses were provided.
 All these plants need to be evaluated through phyto and pharmacochemical investigations to discover their potentiality and may help in developing effective drugs for human health care.

 M. T. Islam and A. H. M. M. Rahman *

 Department of Botany, Faculty of Life and Earth Sciences, University of Rajshahi, Rajshahi, Bangladesh.

 05 February 2018

 01 June 2018